What to look for when choosing the best ERP solution for your business

 How can Solnet help?

 Solnet long ago recognised that the needs of typical kiwi business are not well served by traditional ERP technologies or providers.
 Solnet has therefore chosen to provide an open source ERP solution, 'Odoo'.
-The benefits delivered including a vast range of community-created modules and facilities to provide for customisations.
+The benefits delivered include a vast range of community-created modules and facilities to provide for customisations.
 It is built so that modular extensions and enhancements can be added without impacting the core building-blocks of the environment, thus allowing it to be tuned to your specific needs while preserving ease of maintenance (and containing total cost of ownership).

 If your current ERP solution is failing to answer any of these questions, get in touch with Kevin McMenamin to find out how Odoo can change your business for the better.

 Kevin is Solnet’s ERP Capability Manager and leads the team who manage project delivery of enterprise resource management and associated solutions based on Odoo (a leading open source ERP solution).
 In addition to his subject matter expertise, Kevin has spent almost 20 years in project management.
-He assists client with strategy, implementation, and in achieving ongoing success, leveraging their ERP and business management software solutions.
+He assists clients with strategy, implementation, and in achieving ongoing success, leveraging their ERP and business management software solutions.